 The weather is quickly changing!
-That means it’s time to think about “the holiday season” for 2018.
+That means it’s time to think about “the holiday season” this year.
 Last year I wrote a post about our first married holiday season, celebrating Hannukkah and Christmas together.
 Zach and I were just married, and we were figuring out our unique traditions for the season–which of our families’ traditions we wanted to keep on our own or with our families, and what new ones we wanted to add.

 This year I’ve been shifting my mindset from “my” family and “your” family to our family.
 Each branch of our family has things to offer and teach us.
 One area that still feels divergent is gift-giving around the holiday season.